Digital graphic illustration of a Waste Management Specialist moving waste and recyclables.

 • Operate and manage facilities such as landfills, recycling centers, and composting sites, ensuring safety and efficiency.

-• High School: Basic foundation in science, mathematics, and environmental studies.
+• Basic foundation in science, mathematics, and environmental studies.

-• Postsecondary: An associate or bachelor’s degree in environmental science, environmental engineering, public health, or a related field is highly recommended.
+• An associate’s or bachelor’s degree in environmental science, environmental engineering, public health, or a related field is highly recommended.

-• On-the-Job Training: Practical experience through internships, apprenticeships, or entry-level positions in environmental services.
+• Practical experience through internships, apprenticeships, or entry-level positions in environmental services.

 • Certified Hazardous Materials Manager (CHMM)